Aman0509/learningSystemDesign/README.md

 one of the earliest decisions we can make when building a system.
 Often it is essential to think from a high level as these decisions are very difficult to correct later.
 It also makes it easier to reason about and manage architectural changes as the system evolves.

+## Key Aspects of System Design:

+1. **Requirements Analysis**:

+- Understanding the functional and non-functional requirements (e.g., scalability, reliability, security).

+2. **High-Level Design (HLD)**:

+- Creating a blueprint of the overall system.
+- Includes decisions about the architecture (e.g., client-server, microservices, monolithic).
+- Identifying major components (e.g., databases, APIs, load balancers, caches).
+- Defining data flow and interactions between components.

+3. **Low-Level Design (LLD)**:

+- Detailed design of individual components.
+- Includes algorithms, data structures, and API specifications.
+- Focus on implementation details.

+4. **Scalability**:

+- Designing the system to handle increasing amounts of traffic or data without performance degradation.

+5. **Reliability**:

+- Ensuring the system can recover from failures and maintain consistent service.

+6. **Performance**:

+- Optimizing response times and throughput.

+7. **Security**:

+- Protecting data and system integrity from unauthorized access and attacks.

+8. **Maintainability and Extensibility**:

+- Designing the system for ease of updates, debugging, and adding new features.

 # IP